What is psoriatic arthritis?

 - Arthritis that affects the small joints in the fingers and/or toes

 - Asymmetrical arthritis of the joints in the hands and feet

-- Symmetrical polyarthritis, a type of arthritis similar to rheumatoid arthritis
+- Symmetrical polyarthritis, which is similar to rheumatoid arthritis

-- Psoriatic spondylitis, arthritis of the lower back (sacroiliac sac) and the spine
+- Psoriatic spondylitis is arthritis of the lower back (sacroiliac sac) and the spine

 What causes psoriatic arthritis?

 The cause of psoriatic arthritis is unknown.
 But factors such as immunity, genes, and the environment may play a role.

 What are the symptoms of psoriatic arthritis?